Muscle Strength & Balance Checks

 Leg press/body weight ratio

 Your leg strength/body weight ratio indicates how easily you can get and keep your body moving at high speeds.
-This ratio is important to speed improvements in short distances.
-A good ratio is 2.5:1 or a leg presses score two and half times your body weight.
-If it is less than 2.5 then you should consider modifying the program to develop leg strength.
+This ratio is vital to speed improvements in short distances.
+A good ratio is 2.5 times your "body weight".
+If it is less than 2.5, then you should consider modifying the program to develop leg strength.

 Leg strength test